Five Days (TV series): Plot

-Sarah is finding it hard to let go of Leanne's family, and starts seeing them regularly.
-Sarah attempts to start a relationship with Matt, but he rebuffs her advances, telling her that they can only be friends.
-She is upset at this, and eventually tells him her own traumatic past, in which her father murdered her mother, Sarah was 5 at the time.
-This seems to explain her rather unbalanced behaviour since finding Ethan.

 Tanya has left to live with Barbara and John and expresses her feelings of guilt to John.
 She tells him that she didn't want to visit Vic because his room smelt.
 Tanya feels that Leanne's disappearance would've never happened if she'd joined them.
 John tries to reassure her.
-Eventually Tanya goes to stay with her dad in France.
+Eventually, Tanya goes to visit her dad in France.

+Sarah is finding it hard to let go of Leanne's family and starts seeing them regularly.
+Sarah attempts to start a relationship with Matt, but he rebuffs her advances, telling her that they can only be friends.
+She is upset at this and eventually reveals own traumatic past to him, in which her father murdered her mother when she was 5 years old.
+This seems to explain her rather unbalanced behaviour since finding Ethan.

 The police have a lead that Leanne may have started seeing her ex- husband, but they haven't followed it up.
 DCI Iain Barclay (Hugh Bonneville) is obsessed with following the flower seller, a Bosnian, who may have links with illegal immigration from Macedonia.
 This frustrates the rest of the team.

 After 28 days, DCI Barclay comes under scrutiny from his superiors in the Met as he has no leads on the case at all.
 They are about to submit a report and are asking the team questions.
 His colleague Amy is frustrated that he hasn't named a suspect.
 She accuses him of refusing to name Matt as a suspect because he's black.
 However, Barclay's superiors ordered him to lay off Matt.
 Barclay denies this.
-Later a body is found in the woods by the dog shelter owner, whilst out walking his dogs.
-The body is identified as Branko, the Macedonian illegal immigrant who sold flowers from a van, the van Leanne was buying flowers from when she disappeared.
+Later, a body is found in the woods by the dog shelter owner whilst out walking his dogs.
+The body is identified as Branko, the Macedonian illegal immigrant who sold flowers from a van, the same van Leanne was buying flowers from when she disappeared.
+Tanya returns from France, along with her father, Barry.
+Leanne's parents, John and Barbara, are at the terminal to meet Tanya and, upon seeing Barry, John initiates a physical confrontation and is quickly restrained by a security officer.